 Minimum Retirement Age for Relief Association Members

-To be eligible for a service pension distribution, volunteer fire relief association members must:
+Generally, to be eligible for a service pension distribution, volunteer fire relief association members must:

 - have separated from active service with the fire department;